Handful-of-Dust/CTF-Notes/Web Hacking/Walking an application.md

 ## 2. Use the Developer Tools

 Personally, I really like Chrome's developer tools and use them for most challenges.
-Things you can find with developer tools include:
+Things to check in developer tools include:

+* On the network tab, requests to and from the server (which can be helpful if you are trying to get around a login form or upload a specific type of file).
+* The console, where you can interact with JavaScript in the webpage.
+If the challenge uses some form of client-side authentication, for example, you may be able to print valid credentials with the console using `console.log(variable)`.